(1) The support spacing between building formworks is too large, and the rigidity of the steel plate is poor;

 (2) When using wooden building formworks and plywood building formworks, the concrete should be poured in time after the acceptance is passed to prevent the wooden building formworks from being deformed by long-term exposure to the sun and rain.

-(3) For cast-in-place reinforced concrete beams and slabs with a span of not less than 4 meters, the construction formwork should be arched according to the design requirements.
+(3) For cast-in-place reinforced concrete slab and beam formwork with a span of not less than 4 meters, the construction formwork should be arched according to the design requirements.
 When the design has no specific requirements, the arching height should be one-thousandth to five-thousandths of the span.

 (4) In the design of building formwork and support system, full consideration should be given to its own weight, construction load, and the self-sufficiency of concrete and the lateral pressure generated during pouring to ensure that the building formwork and support have sufficient bearing capacity, stiffness, and stability.